How can I tell if my immigration or refugee legal representative is reliable?

 Check the LSO website or ICCRC website to make sure the person has a license and that they don't have any discipline issues, such as a suspension.

 An authorized representative can help you with sponsorships, refugee claims, and applications for permanent residence or temporary status, such as work, study, or permits.

-Sometimes friends or family members might try to help you.
+Sometimes friends or family members might try to to give you advice on your claim or application.
 But it's important to get help from someone who is:

-- trained and knows immigration and refugee law
+- trained and knows immigration and refugee law, and

 For more information about getting legal help with a refugee claim, read Where can I get legal advice and help with my refugee claim?